 The Catkin Collection draws on a pattern seen long ago on an antique ring.
-A memory which lay dormant for more than 10 years until it came time to make my own wedding ring, when I gave myself the time to develop my unique technique layering sometimes hundreds of tiny disks to make a pattern reminiscent of the Spring catkin flower.
+A memory which lay dormant for more than 10 years until I came to make my own wedding ring when I gave myself the time to develop my unique technique of layering sometimes hundreds of tiny disks to make a pattern reminiscent of the Spring catkin flower.

-I set up my workshop in 2003 after graduating from Edinburgh College of Art.
-Following 10 years in Glasgow I am now back in the Dumfriesshire countryside where I grew up.
+Alison set up her workshop in 2003 after graduating from Edinburgh College of Art.
+Following 10 years in Glasgow she is now back in the Dumfriesshire countryside where she grew up.

-My workshop in the village of Thornhill is tucked away in the back of an old church.
-I surround myself with inspiration, printing trays full of buttons, pavement finds and vintage stationery inherited from my grandpa, a pin board covered in magazine cuttings and postcards.
+The studio is on the main street of the village of Thornhill.
+It’s a space filled with inspiration, printing trays full of treasures, pavement finds and a pin board covered in magazine cuttings and postcards.

-Sat at my workbench my favourite tools are all at hand, a piercing saw, tweezers, soldering torch, files, a mallet and planishing hammer.
+At our workbenches our favourite tools are all at hand, piercing saws, tweezers, soldering torches, files, mallets and planishing hammers.

-I start each new piece in silver, building up my Catkin design by soldering every ‘scale’ in place.
-I cut the finished silver pattern to shape then juxtapose it with stones to create a balanced composition.
+Alison starts each new piece in silver, building up the unique Catkin design by soldering every ‘scale’ in place.
+She cuts the finished silver pattern to shape then juxtapose it with stones to create a balanced composition.
 A mold is then made and the final piece is cast in gold or platinum giving it one solid stable form into which the stones are set.